labordynamicsinstitute/ldilab-manual/32-jira-submitting.md

    - start a message in the Communication log:
       - with subject line: `Please make the following changes (AEAREP-xxx)` (replace with appropriate numbers)
       - Message content:
-         - the contents of the portion of the report after "`Action Items (openICPSR)`"
+         - the contents of the portion of the report after "`Action Items (openICPSR)`", but ONLY the action items.
          - then the following lines